JorgWoehl/fixfocus/README.md

 # fixfocus

-**fixfocus** provides a workaround for an annoying, long-standing MATLAB user interface bug that occurs when selection dialog boxes are opened from app window or `uifigure` callback functions.
+**fixfocus** provides a workaround for an annoying, long-standing MATLAB user interface bug that occurs when a selection dialog box is opened in presence of an app/`uifigure` window that has focus.

 ## Background

-Since at least R2016b, MATLAB does **not** move the selection dialog box into focus when called from an app or `uifigure` callback.
-Instead, the selection dialog box appears **behind** the app or `uifigure` window (in the worst case, it may be completely covered by it):
+Since at least R2016b, MATLAB does **not** move the selection dialog box into focus when an app or `uifigure` window is present and has focus.
+Instead, the selection dialog box appears **behind** the app or `uifigure` window:

 ![uigetfile](./assets/figure1.png)

 `fixfocus` provides a workaround that automatically brings the selection dialog box into focus.

-It also returns the focus to the calling app or `uifigure` window once the user has made their selection -- thus fixing a second user interface bug that has persisted in MATLAB.
+When the the selection dialog box is closed by the user, `fixfocus` then returns the focus to the app/`uifigure` window -- thus fixing a second user interface bug that persists to this day in MATLAB.

 ## Usage

-In your app window's or `uifigure`'s callback function, sandwich the call to your selection dialog box (such as a call to `uigetfile`) between the following two lines:
+Sandwich the call to the selection dialog box (e.g., a call to `uigetfile`) between the following two lines:

 ```matlab
 ff = fixfocus;